 The problem with the new regulation?
-The SEC didn’t clearly define “best interest,” says James Watkins, an attorney and managing member of InvestSense, a consultant that helps pension plans and others meet their fiduciary duty to act in their clients’ best interest.
-So it doesn’t protect investors to the extent that a true fiduciary rule would.
+The SEC didn’t clearly define “best interest,” says James Watkins, attorney and managing member of InvestSense.
+It, therefore, doesn’t protect investors to the extent that a true fiduciary rule would.

-The SEC said it will be defined on a case-by-case basis, but “this lack of a clearly defined ‘best interest’ standard only serves to create unnecessary uncertainty and unnecessary risk exposure for both advisors and investors,” Watkins says.
+The SEC said it will be defined on a case-by-case basis, but lack of clarity “only serves to create unnecessary uncertainty and unnecessary risk exposure for both advisors and investors,” Watkins says.

 It’s also important to keep in mind that brokers may have a different pay structure than advisors.
 They may make money by selling you products that are okay for you (and will offer them a bigger commission) but are not necessarily the best for you.